 Humility is good.
 It’s a positive character trait that most people admire.
 But like too much arrogance, too much humility can quickly rule you out as a job candidate.

 During the interview, the employer needs to find out if you have the skills and experience to do the job.
-They need to find out if you will be a good fit for their organization, and determine if your values align with theirs’.
-They also need to understand if your reason (your motivation) for applying makes sense.
+They need to find out if you will be a good fit for their organization and determine if your values align with theirs’.
+They also need to understand if your motivation for applying makes sense.

 You need to find the right balance between humility and over-confidence.
-How to talk about yourself without sounding arrogant.
+In other words, how to talk about yourself without sounding arrogant.

 Here are a few things to keep in mind:

-1. While it may feel uncomfortable at first, you have to speak openly about your own accomplishments.
+- While it may feel uncomfortable at first, you must speak openly about your own accomplishments.
 Give credit to others when appropriate, but the employer wants to know what you have done.
 Say “I” more that “we.”

-5. Make sure your body language and words align.
+- Make sure your body language and words align.
 Lean forward, make eye contact, use hand gestures, and smile.
 You will appear relaxed, professional, and confident.
 This is important whether the interview in in-person or by Zoom.

-6. Nothing displays more confidence than acknowledging your mistakes.
+- Nothing displays more confidence than acknowledging your mistakes.
 It says you’re not perfect.
-(BTW, no one is.)
 It takes a strong person to admit their mistakes and appreciate there is room for improvement.

 Remember, your goal in an interview is to explain how your blend of skills, experience, and personal attributes can add value to that employer.